Synerty/synerty-peek/docs/overview/Overview.rst

 Plugins
 -------

-The Peek Platform doesn't do much by it's self.
+The Peek Platform doesn't do much by itself.
 It starts, makes all it's connections, initialises databases and then just waits.

 The magic happens in the plugins, plugins provide useful functionality to Peek.